 In 2018, the vast majority of the population — at least 9 out of every 10 persons — in Israel and Algeria were connected to an urban wastewater collecting system, while in Jordan the share was 61 %.

 Source data for tables and graphs

 Data for ENP-South countries are supplied by and under the responsibility of the national statistical authorities of each country on a voluntary basis.
 The data presented in this article result from an annual data collection cycle that has been established by Eurostat.
-No recent data are available from Syria.
+No recent data are available from Libya or Syria.
 These statistics are available free-of-charge on Eurostat’s website, together with a range of different indicators covering most socio-economic areas.

 For EU statistics, the main legislation covering the collection of statistics in relation to energy quantities is Regulation (EC) No 1099/2008 of the European Parliament and of the Council of 22 October 2008 on energy statistics.
-Since its adoption, it has been amended four times and a consolidated version is available.
+Since its adoption, it has been amended five times and a consolidated version is available.